Road Map to Safer National Highways

 Not a Public Space: Restricting Access

-Once a highway segment is formally designated as **'Notified NH,'** it must adhere to strict, vehicle-centric operational guidelines:
+Once a highway segment is formally designated as 'Notified NH', it must adhere to strict, vehicle-centric operational guidelines:

 1. Licensed Drivers Only: Access to the Notified NH is restricted solely to drivers possessing a valid license and operating legally compliant vehicles (as per PUC and insurance norms).
 Enforcement is managed by dedicated, automated License Scanners at all major entry and toll plazas.